rajeshpavanpothukuchi/Nanoparticle-morphologies/README.md

-# Nanoparticle-morphologies
-# Quantifying the nanoparticle assemblies
+# Nanoparticle-morphologies/ Quantifying the nanoparticle assemblies
 # N refers to total number of nanoparticles
 # Ng refers to grafting density
 # Np refers to graft length